There are times when you tend to be forgetful and leave bottles of vegetable oil in the kitchen drawer for so long until their expiry date.

 Moderate Consumption of Rancid Oils

-Excessive consumption of expired or rancid vegetable oil for a long time is associated with the formation of free radicals in the body, which can cause some harmful effects.
-Rancid vegetable oil contains carcinogenic free radicals, and if one consumes such vegetable oil in large quantities for a long time, these free radicals will disrupt the normal functioning of the body.
+Excessive consumption of expired or rancid vegetable oil for a long time is associated with forming free radicals in the body, which can cause harmful effects.
+Rancid vegetable oil contains carcinogenic free radicals, and if one consumes such vegetable oil in large quantities for a long time, these free radicals will disrupt the body’s normal functioning.
 Cooking with recycled vegetable oil can also increase free radicals in the body, which can cause inflammation, which is the root cause of most diseases, including obesity, heart disease, and diabetes.

 To learn about how to dissolve cinnamon powder in coffee, check out my other article where I cover things in detail